dsivatgl/colorsearchFleet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+API used for colors-https://api.color.pizza/v1/names/lemon in the above url replace lemon is the search string

 Clone the repo and change directory and run npm install in the project directory

 ## Development server